 Solar Instructor Training

 The Midwest Renewable Energy Association (MREA) manages the Midwest Solar Training Network (MSTN).
-The MREA has more than twenty-four years of experience in the solar training field and it is our goal to accelerate market adoption of solar technologies by ensuring that high-quality installations are standard and to create sustainable jobs within the solar installation industry.
+The MREA has more than twenty-five years of experience in the solar training field and it is our goal to accelerate market adoption of solar technologies by ensuring that high-quality installations are standard and to create sustainable jobs within the solar installation industry.

 The MSTN is a group of technical and community colleges, non-profit organizations, universities, and industry partners who are working together to build solar training capacity in the Midwest.
 We are a U.S. Department of Energy (DOE) funded effort working in a seven state region that includes: Illinois, Indiana, Iowa, Michigan, Minnesota, Ohio and Wisconsin.